 This course is the capstone for students in the public relations track for our school and is designed to help integrate what you've already learned about public relations in other classes.
-You will apply those skills in the development of campaigns for real-world clients.
+You will apply those skills in the development of a campaign for a real-world client.
 I've owned/operated a public and community relations company (4ourFans, Inc.) for the past 20+ years and executed numerous national campaigns for professional athletes.
 I will instruct you using a combination of my experience, various public relations educational models and numerous examples of successful campaigns.